BLCM/cabinetsorter/README.md

   from the cache.
 I don't care enough to fix that edge case at the moment, but it may bear looking into later.  (vWolvenn's "Tsunami" is the only current case of this actually happening.)
+- If we get a CRITICAL error midway through processing, the next run will *not* try again, because the `git pull` has already happened and it looks like there's nothing to do.
+I think we'll have to cache the git commit at which we last successfully run, and compare against that.

 License
 -------